schmettow/New_Stats/docs/Generalized_Linear_Models.md

 Using distributions with entanglement of location and dispersion seems to be a step back, but frequently it is necessary to render a realistic association between location of fitted responses and amount of absolute randomness.
 Most distributions with a lower bound (e.g. Poisson, exponential and Gamma) increase variance with mean, whereas double bounded distributions (beta and binomial) typically have maximum variance when the distribution is centered and symmetric.
 For the researcher this all means that selecting a distribution class for a Generalized Linear Model, the choice determines the shape of randomness *and* the relation between location and variance.

 The following sections are organized by type of typical outcome variable (counts, time intervals and rating scales).
 Each section (except rating scales) first introduces a one-parametric model (e.g. Poisson).
 A frequent problem with these models is that the location-variance relation is too strict.
-When errors are more widely dispersed than is allowed, this is called over-dispersion and one can either use a trick borrowed from multi-level models (observation-level random effects) [#OLRE] or select a two-parametric distribution class (e.g., Negative-Binomial).
+When errors are more widely dispersed than is allowed, this is called over-dispersion and one can either use a trick borrowed from multi-level models,  observation-level random effects \@(olre) or select a two-parametric distribution class (e.g., Negative-Binomial).